Welcome to the southern tip of Taiwan!

 - snap a picture or two at Eluanbi Cape where you can see Taiwan’s most popular lighthouse

-- sample Taiwanese snacks and shop on the crazy-busy, super-crowded Kenting Street when the sun has gone down
+- sample Taiwanese street snacks and shop on Kenting Street night market when the sun has gone down

 - eat at one of the best restaurants in Kenting

-If the weather is your main concern, do not worry – Kenting has good weather year-round.
+If the weather is your main concern, do not worry – Kenting can have good weather year-round.
 Still, keep in mind that typhoons are frequent during the summer months and most beaches are closed on those occasions.
-Also, just like other popular places around the island, expect a gazillion tourists on holidays, and for that reason, I prefer visiting Kenting and the beaches in the area during quiet weekdays only.
-I seldom travel here on weekends as hotels, beaches, roads, restaurants, and tourist sites can really get horribly packed.
+Beware that summer is brutal here at times – real heat, real humidity!

 My favorite beach use to be Baisha Beach, located in the quiet Baisha Bay (not quiet anymore!) about 5 km away from Kenting.
 By the way, bai means white and sha means sand.
 I like it because it’s removed from the hustle and bustle of Kenting town, it’s free, long, clean and you can even camp on the sand at night or have a barbecue without worrying about being kicked out.